 You have always wanted to be a user experience designer?
+Want a UI UX career?
 You want to have that ability to make people feel amazing when they use an application you designed –and rendered; just so that they could have a great experience.

 But before we start, it is important to know about the fundamentals of user interface and user experience designing.
-While a lot of individuals may classify user experience and user interface as the same thing when talking about UI-UX design but we will distinguish between the two.
+While many individuals may classify user experience and user interface as the same thing when talking about UI-UX design, we will distinguish between the two.

 In the simplest of terms, user experience designing is basically what you want your customers or users to feel and experience when they use your application or your product and service.

-This means working out a satisfactory experience for your users when they interact with your product or service and to prolong that experience in the best possible ways.
+This means working out a satisfactory experience for your users when interacting with your product or service and prolonging that experience in the best possible ways.
 It answers questions like:

-On the other hand, user interface designing is how you are going to achieve that for your customers or users to feel that way.
+User interface designing is how you will achieve that for your customers or users to feel that way.
 This basically answers questions like:

 Collectively, all these elements in unison are what form the main user interface.

-Therefore, learning about experience-based design and visual or graphic creation will greatly help you because now you have two different goals to achieve, which are complementary to each other.
+Therefore, learning about experience-based design and visual or graphic creation will greatly help you because now you have two different goals: complementary to each other.
 These are:

-The importance of having defined goals and outcomes for your UI-UX design help you better focus the majority of your energy in segmented parts.
-This will not only help increase your efficiency in designing but also help you keep up an energized and productive attitude throughout the development project.
+The importance of having defined goals and outcomes for your UI-UX design help you better focus the majority of your energy on segmented parts.
+This will help increase your efficiency in designing and help you keep up an energized and productive attitude throughout the development project.

 The basics for becoming a self-taught UI-UX designer are as follows:

-When you are starting off in the world of something related to design, the first step is to learn visual and graphic design.
+When starting in something related to design, the first step is to learn visual and graphic design.
 This includes learning foundational methods and techniques in creating stunning graphics.
 The process does not need to be rushed in any way at all.
 You can take your time and learn every process one by one.
 Slow and steady wins the race!

-The goal here is actually familiarizing yourself with how to create something out of nothing because this is a skill that is valued majorly by any agency that’s involved in web design services.
+The goal here is actually familiarizing yourself with creating something out of nothing because this is a skill that is valued majorly by any agency involved in web design services.
 General graphic designing includes the knowledge and the use of the following tools:

-The list can go on but the idea here is familiarizing yourself with beginner tools but do not limit yourself to experiment with more advanced tools as well.
+The list can go on, but the idea here is to familiarize yourself with beginner tools and not limit yourself to experiment with more advanced tools.

-There is a lot of free software out there which can initially prove to be very easy to use and offer templates to create and design user interface on but at the end of it, these really do not help you grow as a graphic designer.
+There is a lot of free software out there that can initially prove to be very easy to use and offer templates to create and design user interface on, but these really do not help you grow as a graphic designer.

-You want to achieve real skills that are capable of producing something out of nothing – and those kinds of skills come from proper learning.
+You want to achieve real skills capable of producing something out of nothing – and those kinds of skills come from proper learning.

-Learning can be easily achieved as there are a ton of online tutorials available for each one of this software on YouTube.
-These tutorials may be short courses such as these for Adobe or these for Sketch.
+Learning can be easily achieved as many online tutorials are available for each of this software on YouTube.
+These tutorials may be short courses such as these for Adobe or Sketch.

 Once you learn basic skills from the tutorials provided, you can then begin to expand on these skills by experimenting on different projects or perhaps creating something which is totally your own – maybe something like a better outlook of an app you already use; a website design trend that you find dandy; or a visual grid that you find interesting and engagement for an audience.